AlexNavarroLlecha/Project-Week-2-Barcelona/your-project/README.md

 ## Questions & Hypotheses
 What are the questions you would like to answer with your analysis?
 What did you feel were the answers to those questions before answering them with data?

+When was the worst year for unemployment?
+Total average of year and each year
+How is the unemployment distribute in the main areas of barcelona?
+Which one has the highest rate?
+    the min and max of all their years? how is the worse district distrubute?
+    same for best one

+extra question: does inmigration has something to do about it?
+    look for the worst and best district in their nationalities

 ## Dataset
 What dataset (or datasets) did you use?
 What is the source of your data?
 Provide links to the data if available and describe the data briefly.